gracelang/language/spec.md

 Next, types must be evaluated and bound within objects.
-Types cannot depend on runtime values; if they depend on the type of a constant (because the constant is treated as a [Singleton type](#singleton- types), then that constant, if overriden in a subclass, can only be overriden by a new object with the same type.
+Types cannot depend on runtime values; if they depend on the type of a constant (because the constant is treated as a [Singleton type](#singleton- types), then that constant, if overridden in a subclass, can only be overridden by a new object with the same type.

 Finally, the initializers and executable statements are executed, starting with the most superior inherited superobject, and finishing with the initializers of local declarations and local statements.
-(Note that _used_ ojects must be traits, and therefore contain no executable code.)
+(Note that _used_ objects must be traits, and therefore contain no executable code.)
 Initialisers for all `def`s and `var`s,
 and code in the bodies of parents, are executed once in the order they are written, even for `def`s or